August 29, 2013 | by Syncplicity by Axway Team

 In Silicon Valley, it’s often argued that large companies can’t innovate.
 I want to share an alternative perspective.
 Over the past three years, I've been lucky enough to observe how an enterprise, despite its size, is able to create breakthrough innovations and substantial value.
-As the Chief Strategy Officer for IIG I had the opportunity to drive the Syncplicity acquisition and ran the business post-acquisition as EMC embarked on a journey to SaaS.
+As the Chief Strategy Officer for IIG I had the opportunity to drive the Syncplicity by Axway acquisition and ran the business post-acquisition as EMC embarked on a journey to SaaS.
 EMC was particularly good at doing the hard things that most companies don’t, and it has made all the difference.

 Here are the 10 things that EMC does right to ensure the success of a new acquisition:

 1. Acquire pearls, not gorillas – I lifted this phrase from Joe Tucci.
 It means that you should look for young companies that have a combination of IP and DNA that can bring hyper growth to the portfolio.
 Older companies bring a lot of technical debt to repay from a core architecture standpoint.
 By acquiring pearls, your R&D investment will create more value for the customer.

 2. Ensure Cultural Alignment - if there is a genuine congruence in viewpoint that the acquisition transaction is not the destination, but scaling the idea is, success is more likely.
 Motivate the founders to continue to do great things and allow the original team to be invested in and allowed personal growth, autonomy, and fulfillment.
 Aligning cultures and value systems is harder to than you might think but it dramatically improves your odds of success.